-Type of Appointment Scheduling Time Frame Physical and Behaviorial Health Providers J. C. Routine care without physical or behavioral symptoms (e.g. well child exams, routine physicals) Within thirty (30) calendar days Routine care with physical or behavioral symptoms (e.g. persistent rash, recurring high grade temperature) Within one (1) week or five (5) business days, whichever is earlier.
-Urgent Care appointments for physical or behavioral illness injuries which require care immediately but do not constitute emergencies (e.g. high temperature, persistent vomiting or diarrhea, symptoms which are of sudden or severe onset but which do not require emergency room services) Within 24-hours Aftercare appointments (physical or behavioral) Within seven (7) calendar days after hospital discharge Pregnant Women First trimester appointments Within seven (7) calendar days of first request Second trimester appointments Within seven calendar days of first request Third trimester appointments Within three days of first request High risk pregnancies Within three calendar days of identification of high risk, or immediately if an emergency exists In-office waiting time for scheduled Physical, Behavioral Health, and OB appointments (defined as time spent both in the lobby and in the exam room) Not to exceed one hour from the scheduled appointment time.
+Type of Appointment Scheduling Time Frame Primary Care Providers Routine care without symptoms (e.g. well child exams, routine physicals) Within 30 calendar days Routine care with symptoms (e.g. persistent rash, recurring high grade temperature) Within one week or five business days, whichever is earlier.
+Urgent Care (e.g. high temperature, persistent vomiting or diarrhea, symptoms which are of sudden or severe onset but which do not require emergency room services) Within 24-hours Emergent or emergency visits Immediately upon presentation Pregnant Women First trimester appointments Within seven calendar days of first request

+Second trimester appointments Within seven calendar days of first request Third trimester appointments Within three days of first request High risk pregnancies Within three calendar days of identification of high risk, or immediately if an emergency exists Behavioral Health and substance Aftercare appointments within seven abuse services calendar days after hospital discharge Behavioral Health and substance Immediately abuse emergent services In Office waiting time for Not to exceed one hour from the scheduled cheduled appointments (defined appointment time. as time spent both in the lobby у and in the exam room)